hype8912/hype8912.github.io/engine/350_sniper_conversion.md

 ## Extra Parts
 List of extra parts to do it correctly

-* Fuel sneding unit with AN fittings
+* Fuel sending unit with AN fittings
 * Fuel filter with AN fittings or AN adapters for fuel filter